 Department of Speech-Language Pathology and Audiology

-Please note: The Department of Speech-Language Pathology and Audiology does not offer pre-requisite/600-level courses.
+Please note: Hunter College and the Department of Speech-Language Pathology & Audiology do not offer pre-requisite in Speech-Language Pathology.
 Click here for further details.

 Entry level degree for the field of Audiology is the Doctor of Audiology (AuD).
 The Graduate Center administers the AuD CUNY Consortium, with faculty teaching from Hunter College's Department of Speech-Language Pathology and Audiology, Brooklyn College, and The Graduate Center.
 Students interested in applying to this program must do so through The Graduate Center Admissions Office.